BEd (Intermediate Phase Education)

 - For more information, consult the selection guidelines for BEd Intermediate Phase

-- An aggregate of at least 60% for the NSC or IEB (excluding Life Orientation)
+- An aggregate of at least 60% for the NSC or IEB or an equivalent school-leaving certificate (excluding Life Orientation)

 - Mathematics 40% OR Mathematical Literacy 60%

 Learners who were taught through the medium of English:

 - Afrikaans OR isiXhosa (Home Language or First Additional Language) 50%

 Learners who were taught through the medium of Afrikaans:

 - English OR isiXhosa (Home Language or First Additional Language) 50%